top of page

 REV(howling): No!!!!

-EP: Reverend - why were you painted in your small cloathes?
+EP: Reverend - why are you painted as a naked and beguiling Bacchus?

-B: Becher! - you PRODIGIOUS hound! (lifts a locket) - how handsome you were - say - thirty, nay forty years ago!
+B(vastly amused): Becher! - you PRODIGIOUS hound! (lifts a locket) - just so, how handsome you were - say - thirty, nay forty years ago!

-Ancients faint into a toothless heap - REV evacuates at speed to the Vicarage and Mrs. Becher
+Ancients faint into a toothless heap - REV evacuates at speed towards the Vicarage and Mrs. Becher

 SCENE 2